Building Location-Aware Applications

 Technology Stack

-Our standard stack for location-aware applications:
+Our standard stack for location-aware applications, deployed on infrastructure sized for the workload:

 Database